gardener/etcd-wrapper/docs/concepts/bootstrap.md

 If initialisation status is `New` then it does the following:

-* It tries to determine what is the validation mode with which a new initiliasation should be triggered.
+* It tries to determine what is the validation mode with which a new initialisation should be triggered.
 Two validation modes are supported at present - `sanity` and `full`.
 An appropriate validation mode is selected based on the last captured `exit-code` of `etcd-wrapper`.
-If there was a graceful termination then it opts for `sanity` checks only.
-In all other cases (no exit-code captured or non-graceful termination exit-code), it opts for `full` validation.
+If there was a graceful termination then it opts for `sanity` checks of etcd data directory only.
+In all other cases (no exit-code captured or non-graceful termination exit-code), it opts for `full` validation of the etcd data directory.

 * Triggers initiliasation with the selected `validation-mode` to `etcd-backup-restore` container/process.